 With key debuts in recent seasons including Dorabella (Così fan tutte), Der Komponist (Ariadne auf Naxos) and Hänsel (Hänsel und Gretel) to name a few, Hanna Hipp continues to prove her versatility in the lyric mezzo-soprano repertoire.
 This season, Hanna makes her debut at English National Opera as Cherubino in Joe Hill-Gibbins’ new production of The Marriage of Figaro, returns to the Royal Opera House, Covent Garden in Sir David McVicar’s new production of Death in Venice under Richard Farnes, and sings the title role in Mascagni’s Zanetto in concert with Scottish Opera under David Parry.

 In concert, Hanna Hipp has already marked herself out in her first performances of Les nuits d’été, with BBC Symphony Orchestra, Orchestre de Chambre de Paris and Symphonieorchester Vorarlberg, which she reprises this season with the City of Birmingham Symphony Orchestra under Francois Leleux and the Oulu Symphony Orchestra under Ville Matvejeff.
-Elsewhere this season, she sings her first Das Lied von der Erde with Emilio Pomarico and Orquestra Sinfónica Portuguesa, and Mozart’s Requiem with Klaus Mäkelä and the Scottish Chamber Orchestra.
+Elsewhere this season, she sings Mozart’s Requiem with Klaus Mäkelä and the Scottish Chamber Orchestra, and the Page in Salome with Ed Gardner and the Bergen Philharmonic at both the Bergen and Edinburgh International Festivals.
 She recently debuted with both the Oslo Philharmonic and Hamburger Symphoniker in Beethoven’s Symphony No.9, under Klaus Mäkelä and Eivind Gullberg Jensen respectively, and joined Vladimir Jurowski and the London Philharmonic Orchestra for Die Walküre.
 A keen recitalist, Hanna released her debut solo CD on Resonus Classics featuring the songs of Ildebrando Pizzetti with pianist Emma Abbate, garnering praise for her “gleaming sound and declamatory fire” (Gramophone).

 A former member of the Jette Parker Young Artist Programme at the Royal Opera House, Hanna Hipp made her first guest appearance there as an “enchanting” Magdalene (The Telegraph) in Kasper Holten’s new production of Die Meistersinger von Nürnberg, conducted by Sir Antonio Pappano, returning for her first Hänsel last season in Antony McDonald’s new production, conducted by Sebastian Weigle.
 While a young artist, one of Hanna’s more prominent roles was Anna in Berlioz’s Les troyens, which was subsequently presented at the BBC Proms and released on DVD by Opus Arte, and she recently recorded the role again in concert with Orchestre Philharmonique de Strasbourg under John Nelson (released on Warner Classics).